seanmclane/mesaoverland/src/content/campers/slidein/fulllong.md

 ---
-name: Full Size 8' Slide In
+name: Full-Size 8' Slide-In
-short_description: Fits full size trucks with 8' beds
+short_description: Fits full-size trucks with 8' beds
-description: Designed for full size trucks like the Ford F-250/350 and Ram 2500/3500, this truck camper is ready for whatever adventure you throw its way.
+description: Designed for full-size trucks like the Ford F-250/350 and Ram 2500/3500, this truck camper is ready for whatever adventure you throw its way.
 Its compact and lightweight construction helps you get to the places you love without sacrificing comfort.